Alston & Bird Health Care Week In Review, September 24, 2021 – Food, Drugs, Healthcare, Life Sciences

 Use of In Vitro Diagnostic Devices for Detection and/or Diagnosis

-.
+of COVID-19.
 This notice announces the revocation of the

 Emergency Use Authorizations (EUAs) issued to Gravity Diagnostics,